RichardLitt/low-resource-languages/README.md

    appoint reviewers, etc. Transifex used to have an open source system that you could host on your own, but that seems to have disappeared.

+# Computing systems

+ * [Common Language Resources and Technology Infrastructure Norway / Clarino](https://clarin.b.uib.no/about/) - One of their projects (not clearly listed here) is about providing an online system for language analysis, so users can connect resources visually, dump in text, and get a result.
+Kind of like the Yahoo!
+Pipes but for language processing.
+Uses the [ABEL](http://www.uio.no/english/services/it/research/hpc/abel/) cluster.

 # Android Applications

   * [Aikuma](https://github.com/langtech/aikuma) Android software for recording and translation http://lp20.org/aikuma